 This post contains affiliate links, which means I may receive a small commission at no extra cost to you.
 I only share products and services I have personally used and love.
 Disclosure here.

 The fluffiest cinnamon rolls with apple pie filling and a caramel drizzle.
+Perfect for Christmas morning!

 This recipe was only slightly adapted from Sarah Kieffer's Cinnamon Rolls recipe found here.